halfman-ltd/storycoin/README.md

 Authors would use StoriedCoin in two ways, the first of which is as a means of using an open ledger to verify their ownership of what they have written and proving it’s versioning.
 Secondly, StoriedCoin links the record what is on that ledger to a value that is exchangeable and trackable.
 When someone reads something published on StoriedCoin they have the spend StoriedCoin in order to do so.
 The reader also only pays for as much as they read.
 This value is then paid in exchange to the author.

+The most important aspect of StoriedCoin is that it provides a pay model for authors that doesn't require a paywall or advertising, along with an exchangeable store of value and attention.

 ## How it would work

 The initial design is that there would be 1,000,000 SDC released on a blockchain.
 There is no computational mining like there is with Bitcoin and other cryptocurrencies, there is publishing to produce coins.
 These would be earned by writers who publish on the system and spent by readers reading what is published on StoriedCoin.
 For a reader to have SDC, they would themselves need to publish, or buy or exchange them for other currencies, crypto or otherwise.